 - Built-in tablet holder on the handlebars.

-Surprisingly, unlike the Echelon EX-3 which cost much higher, the EX15 features dipped ergonomic handlebars which can be moved both vertically and horizontally to meet your specifications.
-This allows for different riders to all use the bike and still be able to ride in comfort.
 The handlebars are adjusted using a similar knob to the one used to adjust resistance.
 Placed in between the handlebars there is a simple stand which can be used to place a tablet on, which in conjunction with the Echelon Fit App acts as a stand-in for what would otherwise be an integrated monitor.
-The EX-15 has fairly basic handlebars, lacking any particularly special features, but the ability to both adjust vertically and horizontally is an appreciable feature that multi-user customers will benefit from.
+The EX-15 has fairly basic handlebars, lacking any particularly special features such as drop bars or elbow-rests, but the ability to keep your device on the bike is an appreciable feature that multi-user customers will benefit from.

 Echelon EX15 Belt Drivetrain:

 - This indoor bike is equipped with Poly-V belt transmission (better than chain but not as good as Timing/Toothed belts).

 - Gear ratio is not specified but considering the lightweight flywheel, it should be around 1:6.